SolaceDev/pubsubplus-connector-kafka-sink/README.md

 2. Install PubSub+ Sink Connector.
 Designate and create a directory for the PubSub+ Sink Connector (here, we assume it is named `connectors`).
 Edit the `config/connect-standalone.properties` file, and ensure the `plugin.path` parameter value includes the absolute path of the `connectors` directory.
 [Download]( https://solacedev.github.io/pubsubplus-connector-kafka-sink/downloads ) and extract the PubSub+ Sink Connector into the `connectors` directory.

 3. Acquire access to a PubSub+ message broker.
-If you don't already have one available, the easiest option is to get a free-tier service in a few minutes in [PubSub+ Cloud](//solace.com/try-it-now/), following the [Creating Your First Messaging Service](https://docs.solace.com/Solace-Cloud/ggs_signup.htm) guide.
+If you don't already have one available, the easiest option is to get a free-tier service in a few minutes in [PubSub+ Cloud](//solace.com/try-it-now/), following the instructions in [Creating Your First Messaging Service](https://docs.solace.com/Solace-Cloud/ggs_signup.htm).

 4. Configure the PubSub+ Sink Connector: